luccalino/ParametrizedReports/README.md

 # Parametrised reports for survey participant feedback
 This repository includes material to generate automated an personalised reports in multiple languages for survey participants.
 This is done to i) provide the survey participants with *individual* feedback in which they see their position relative to peers in ii) their preferred language and iii) in an automated manner.
-Moreover, the repository includes a script to send the reports automatically via R, given that Outlook 10 is installed on a Windows machine.
+Moreover, the repository includes a script to send the reports automatically to participants via R, given that Outlook 10 is installed on a Windows machine.

 ## Prerequisites
 The proper functioning of the repo hinges ono the availability of several installed bits of software:
 - pandoc: [https://pandoc.org](https://pandoc.org)
 - R packages (rmarkdown, conflicted, tidyverse, ggpubr, ggpattern, wesanderson, RDCOMClient).
 Install RDCOMClient via install.packages("RDCOMClient", repos = "http://www.omegahat.net/R").
 - For the mailing script, R Version 3.5 is requiered.
 Older R versions available via [https://cran.r-project.org/bin/windows/base/old/](https://cran.r-project.org/bin/windows/base/old/).
 - TinyTeX: [https://yihui.org/tinytex/](https://yihui.org/tinytex/).
-Install via tinytex::install_tinytex().
+Install via tinytex::install_tinytex() in R.

 ## Material
 This repo consists of these main files:
 1. master.R: Loops through participant id and renders pdf reports.
 2. compile:Rmd: Compiles a report file for the correct language and includes meta data.
 3. [language]_text.Rmd: Style document/script for the language-specific report files.
 3. auto_mailing.R: Script that sends list of participants their individual report (via Outlook).
-Note: It only works with R Version 3.6.
+Note: It only works with R Version 3.5.
 4. data: Contains some dummy data.
 We use synthdata according to Nowok et al. (2016) and the synthpop package (DOI:10.18637/jss.v074.i11) available at https://www.jstatsoft.org/article/view/v074i11.
 5. reports: The generated reports will be saved here.